MacBook Safe Mode Not Working, How to Boot into It?

 If you’ve made sure that you are entering the Safe Mode just right, two more things are worth checking before some real fixes.

 Sometimes the Mac might fail to identify the correct startup disk.
-To verify that, go to System Preferences > Startup Disk, and ensure your main drive is selected.
+To verify that, go to System Settings > General > Startup Disk, and ensure your main drive is selected.

 Peripherals like external drives or USB devices can cause startup conflicts.
 Disconnect all devices and try booting into Safe Mode again.